matthiasnoback/symfony-console-form/README.md

 # TODO

 - More field types should be supported
-- It should be possible to have form collections
 - Provide example of stand-alone usage (no need to extend the command)
 - Maybe: provide a way to submit a form at once, possibly using a JSON-encoded array
 - Handle invalid form data (maybe in a loop)